Orchestration of circadian timing by macromolecular protein assemblies.

 Proceedings of the National Academy of Science USA

-Check out the fantastic paper outlining use of genetic code expansion and noncanonical amino acids to regulate protein expression and circadian behavior from the Hastings and Chin labs here.
+Check out the fantastic paper outlining use of genetic code expansion and noncanonical amino acids to regulate protein expression and circadian behavior from the Hastings and Chin labs here

 CK1d/e protein kinase primes the PER2 circadian phosphoswitch.